rai2270/No2ndBest/README.md

 ## Inspiration

-This game was inspired by Michael Saylor's Bitcoin philosophy, particularly his famous quote "There is no second best" about Bitcoin's unique position in the cryptocurrency space.
-Read more about this perspective in [Bitcoin: There is No Second Best](https://medium.com/roymavila/bitcoin-there-is-no-second-best-michael-saylor-e56a68f474b8).
+This game was inspired by the Bitcoin maximalist philosophy, particularly the famous maxim "There is no second best" about Bitcoin's unique position in the cryptocurrency space.

+## Features Recently Added

+- Enhanced Bitcoin-themed main menu with glowing effects
+- Increased bubble density with 50+ unique cryptocurrency bubbles on screen
+- Colorful explosion effects when bubbles collide with the center circle
+- Shimmering effect on all cryptocurrency bubbles
+- Sequential display of Bitcoin wisdom quotes

 ## Future Plans

 - Additional power-ups and gameplay mechanics
 - Leaderboard integration
-- More visual effects and animations
 - Achievement system
 - Bitcoin Lightning Network integration